 Given that this is only a 24-hour forecast, it's not surprising that there was a high degree of confidence with the predicted position of the 5760-meter height line (and the general 500-mb pattern) over Europe (the blue lines are pretty much in agreement).
 With a ridge over Scandinavia and much of central Europe, for example, a pattern of generally warmer-than-average, dry weather seemed likely over the region at the forecast time.
 There was a bit more uncertainty associated with the closed 5940-meter contour over northern Africa, but any slight shift in the position of this rather stagnant 500-mb high would not have much impact on the weather pattern over northern Africa; it was going to be hot no matter what!

-As computational power has increased, the ensemble approach has also been applied to short-range forecasting.
-For example, NCEP runs a 26-member ensemble forecast consisting of several short-range models four times a day (at 03 UTC, 09 UTC, 15 UTC and 21 UTC).
-This Short-Range Ensemble Forecast (SREF, for short) provides weather forecasters with a way to gauge the sensitivity of short-range forecasts to small changes in initial conditions.
-Most of the time, the SREF mean forecast (the average forecast from the 26 members) provides a reasonable starting point for meteorologists to hone their predictions.
-The bottom line here is that ensemble forecasting is revolutionizing the way meteorologists use the computer models, both in the short range and medium range.
+As computational power has dramatically increased, the ensemble approach has also been applied to short-range forecasting (we already discussed SREF in the context of the Blizzard of January 25-28, 2015).
+As you learned in our introduction to ensemble forecasting, provides weather forecasters with a way to gauge the sensitivity of short-range forecasts to small changes in initial conditions.
+Most of the time, the SREF mean forecast (the average forecast derived from the 26 SREF members) provides a reasonable starting point for meteorologists to hone their predictions.
+The bottom line here is that ensemble forecasting is revolutionizing the way meteorologists use computer models, both in the short range and medium range.